dmytrovoytko/stock-market-data-engineering/README.md

 I think the better understanding we can only get by "playing" with data the way we want, not as investors channels present us.
 So let's Data Engineering help us with that!

-I decided to collect historical data of S&P 500 companies, enrich it, put it into warehouse like BigQuery and experiment with data analytics via Google Looker Studio.
+I decided to collect historical data of S&P 500 companies, enrich it, put it into warehouse like BigQuery and experiment with data analytics via Google Looker Studio (then I found something great specifically for trading data).
 Let's see how well we can deal with that!

 ## 🎯 Goals